Superpatrex/Superpatrex/README.md

 ## About Me

 Hi there!
-I'm [Your Name], a passionate [your profession or interest] based in [your location].
+I'm Superpatrex, a passionate software engineer and honors Computer Science student at the University of Central Florida.
 Welcome to my GitHub profile!

 - 🌐 Find me on the web: [Your Website or LinkedIn Profile]
 - 📧 Contact me: [Your Email Address]